DbContext in Entity Framework Core

 DbContext Class in Entity Framework Core

-Note: We will work with the same example we created in our previous article and discuss How to Install Entity Framework Core in our .NET Application.
+In this article, I will discuss the DbContext Class in Entity Framework Core.
+Please read our previous article,Ā which discussesĀ how to install Entity Framework Core in .NET applications.
+We will work with the example we created in our previous article and discuss How to Install Entity Framework Core in our .NET Application.

-What is DbContext Class in EF Core?
+What is the DbContext Class in Entity Framework Core?

 Example to Understand DbContext Class in Entity Framework Core: